 Batteries tend to be the main power supply for campervan accessories and appliances.

-This is why your campervan appliances should be 12v wherever possible.
+12v appliances are usually lower voltage than their AC alternatives.
+That’s why your campervan appliances should be 12v wherever possible.

 So, most of the circuits you need in your conversion will be DC circuits.

 A DC circuit works by supplying power from the battery’s positive terminal to the negative terminal via the appliance.

 The power flow stops when the circuit is broken by opening a switch, blowing a fuse, or disconnecting a wire.

 AC circuits run on mains electricity, just like in a house.